The DB2 MultiNode iDataAgent works in conjunction with the DB2 Database Partitioning Feature (DPF) database and the DB2 pureScale.

 This iDataAgent allows you to group any desired number of DB2 DPF partitioned databases on various clients under one or more DB2 MultiNode database logical entities.
 As such, DB2 MultiNode backups and restores as well as other job types and functions (including Data Aging, Scheduling, Job Management) are all consolidated and easy to manage.
 This allows you to maintain your data irrespective of whether you add or remove database partitions from the DB2 MultiNode database.

-You can perform a full or incremental backup of the entire database or individual tablespaces, and archive logs at any point in time.
+You can perform a full or incremental backup of the entire database or individual datafiles and tablespaces, and archive logs at any point in time.
 The following section describes the backups that can be performed in different environments.
-DB2 pureScale does not support incremental and delta backups.

-When the database is shutdown and not available for use, perform a full backup of the database without the logs.
-Use the offline backup when the data is consistent and there are no transactions in the database.
+When the database is mounted, and not open or available for use, perform a full backup of the database without the archive logs.
+Use the offline backup when the data is consistent, and there are no transactions in the database.

 When you cannot bring down the database to perform an offline backup, use the online backup method.
-Perform full or incremental backups when the database is online and TRACKMOD is enabled.
-Use online backups when you want to perform a point-in-time restore of the database.
+Perform full or incremental backups when the database is online and in ARCHIVELOG mode.
+Use online backups to perform a point-in-time restore of the database.